Mel0nHead/languages-vocab-app/README.md

   - mutations: createTestResult (when test is first started?), updateTestResult (when you answer a question), finishTestResult (once the test is completed)
   - queries: getAllTestResults (sorted by most recent date completed)

+- SET UP BETTER LINTING

+  - both for UI and API

 - GET APOLLO CLIENT TO AUTOGENERATE INTERFACES

   - means that we can have types for the data and inputs of GraphQL queries/mutations